pjsip logo pjsip.org

 Detailed Description

-This structure contains callbacks to be registered by application to receieve notifications from the framework about various events in the invite session.
+This structure contains callbacks to be registered by application to receive notifications from the framework about various events in the invite session.

 Field Documentation